casper-network/docs/source/docs/casper/developers/writing-onchain-code/factory-pattern.md

 # Writing Contracts using the Factory Pattern

 This guide presents the [factory pattern](https://github.com/casper-network/ceps/pull/86/files) for simple counter contracts to showcase the Casper APIs that support this pattern.
-The example contract used in this guide is a modified counter contract found [here](https://github.com/mpapierski/casper-node/blob/gh-2064-factory-pattern/smart_contracts/contracts/test/counter-factory/src/main.rs).
+The example contract in this guide is a modified counter contract found [here](https://github.com/mpapierski/casper-node/blob/gh-2064-factory-pattern/smart_contracts/contracts/test/counter-factory/src/main.rs).
 <!-- TODO before publishing the docs: point to the new link once the casper-node repository is updated.
 Or, move this counter factory example to https://github.com/casper-ecosystem/tutorials-example-wasm.-->

 The factory pattern is a widely recognized software design concept used in various programming contexts.
 DApp developers often use the factory pattern to create smart contracts from a given factory entry point.
 The factory pattern ensures that the contracts produced maintain a specified behavior, such as specific entry points and arguments.
 Thus, factories produce other smart contracts according to a template.

 Casper factories are created using the entry point type called `EntryPointType::Install`, which marks an entry point as a factory method responsible for creating and installing contracts on the chain.
 This installer entry point will derive the Wasm installed on the chain and create a new contract with the same Wasm, just different sets of entry points as required.
 In other words, these installer entry points marked with `EntryPointType::Install` are the contract factories.
 When referring to the factory contract on this page, we mean the contract containing the factory entry points.

-The `EntryPointAccess::Template` marks an entry point as existing in the bytecode but not callable.
+The `EntryPointAccess::Template` marks an entry point that exists in the bytecode but is not callable.
 Thus, regular entry points can be referenced from within installer entry points marked with `EntryPointType::Install`.
 In object-oriented terms, entry points marked with `EntryPointAccess::Template` act as virtual abstract methods and cannot be called from session code.
 The Wasm for template entry points is declared at the factory level in the installer logic.

 :::note